Overview of the retail sector in the UK

 What is retail?

-It's basically the sale of goods and services to individual consumers.
+Retail is the sale of goods and services to individual consumers for personal use.
 Retailers buy products in large amounts from manufacturers and then sell them in smaller quantities to people for a profit.

 Retailers include door-to-door salespeople, those running market stalls, shops, department stores and supermarkets, as well as internet retailers.